GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/08.471-480/06.I-Love-to-Tell-the-Story/docs.md

 And when in scenes of glory
 I sing the new, new song,
 'Twill be the old, old story
 That I have loved so long.

-Chorus:
-I love to tell the story;
-'Twill be my theme in glory
-To tell the old, old story
-Of Jesus and his love.
+[Chorus]

 ```